Don't deduct plastic surgery, but ...

 The IRS says: "You can include in medical expenses the amount you pay for cosmetic surgery if it is necessary to improve a deformity arising from, or directly related to, a congenital abnormality, a personal injury resulting from an accident or trauma or a disfiguring disease."

-Remember, all your medical expenses, including any allowable plastic surgeries, must come to more than 7.5 percent of your adjusted gross income on your 2012 Schedule A before you can claim them.
-For the 2013 tax year, the medical deduction threshold is 10 percent of your AGI.
+Remember, if you are younger than age 65, all your medical expenses, including any allowable plastic surgeries, now must come to more than 10 percent of your adjusted gross income on your 2013 Schedule A before you can claim them.
+Older taxpayers can continue to use the 7.5 percent threshold through 2016.